-- 1. Directed projects should require students to select and employ an effective research and development procedure(s) to address the problem. - 2.
+- 1. Directed projects should require students to select and employ effective research and development procedure(s) to address the problem. - 2.
 A directed project generates a new solution, product or procedure.
-It may involve "proof of concept" and it must be of direct value to business or industry or to the education for business or industry. - 3.
+It may involve "proof of concept" and it must be of direct value to business or industry or to the education of individuals in business or industry. - 3.
 Directed projects should incorporate a strategic financial overview component depicting such characteristics as cost, ROI (Return on Investment), etc. - 4.
 A component of the directed project should be an Implementation Plan (i.e., recommendations for deploying the developed solution).
 This plan should include the suggested near and mid term steps. - 5.
-Industry partners are encouraged for validation or other involvement.
+Industry partners are encouraged for validation or other involvement. - 6.
+Teams of students working on larger projects are permissible as long as each has a unique and significant contribution and that there is a high degree of independence so that one student's success is not predicated on another's performance.